expressjs/expressjs.com/4x/en/api/res-headersSent.md

-Property indicating if HTTP headers has been sent for the response.
+Boolean property that indicates if the app sent HTTP headers for the response.

 ```js
 app.get('/', function (req, res) {